Blog > Kerberoasting Attack: Detection & Prevention Guide

 At its core, a Kerberoasting attack is an exploitation of the Kerberos authentication protocol, which is the backbone of Active Directory security.
 Here’s a simplified breakdown of a Kerberoasting attack:

-1. Service Account Targeting: Attackers identify service accounts within Active Directory.
+1. Service Account Targeting: Attackers scan Active Directory for service accounts with registered Service Principal Names (SPNs).
 These accounts, which are often overlooked in security audits, are used to run applications and services and typically have privileged access.

-2. Requesting Service Tickets: Using readily available tools, attackers request Kerberos service tickets for these targeted service accounts.
+2. Requesting Service Tickets: Using standard user permissions, the attacker requests a Kerberos Service Ticket (TGS) from the Domain Controller for the targeted SPN.
 These tickets are essentially encrypted credentials that grant access to a specific service.

-3. Offline Cracking: Attackers capture these service tickets and take them offline.
-They then use brute-force or dictionary attacks to crack the encryption and reveal the plaintext password of the service account.
+3. Offline Cracking: Because the TGS ticket is encrypted with the service account’s NTLM hash, attackers take the ticket offline.
+They use brute-force or dictionary attacks to crack the encryption and reveal the plaintext password.

 4. Privilege Escalation: Armed with these compromised passwords, attackers can impersonate the service accounts, gaining the privileges associated with them.
 This often leads to lateral movement within the network, access to sensitive data, and even domain compromise.